Craft Fair Booth Design Ideas

 Shows with numerous vendors and a lot of things going on can lead to sensory overload, causing people to miss things that you really want them to see.

-The best way to combat this is to have your display work in the same way the eyes/brain work – create nice patterns, lines, sequence etc.
+The best way to combat sensory overload and get your items seen is to use pattern, grouping and lines.
+This allows your display to work in the same way the eyes/brain work.
+Patterns, line, sequence, color groups etc.

 It doesn’t have to be expensive either.
-Keep items well organized on your displays, preferably clustered in ways that the brain makes a quick connection.
+Keep items well organized on your displays, group them in ways that the brain makes a quick connection.
+You can group according to color, use (for example make a display that features soaps, scrubs, and bath bombs together with a towel and candle)

 I also like Missouri Woodworks Crate set – very rustic and you get a set of 5 in varying sizes for around $55.00 and they are already finished.